Corrosion of Metals and Their Maintenance

 Stainless steel is made from iron and its alloys like carbon and chromium.
 Its property of high resistance to corrosion comes from chromium.

 Although stainless steel is resistant to corrosion, in some situations, it can corrode.
 It would not corrode in usual water-based environments but may corrode in more aggressive circumstances.

 The Bottom Line

 Although all metals are corrosive, their rates differ according to their types.
 While metals like iron are highly corrosive, stainless steel and chromium take long periods to corrode.
-One can prevent their corrosion by keeping the metals dry, cleaning them, turning to non-corrosive metals, and by coating them.
+One can prevent their corrosion by keeping your steel stainless and the metals dry, cleaning them, turning to non-corrosive metals, and by coating them.
 The maintenance of metals is extremely important since they are used in our daily lives.